Bruno Mars: Family and relationships

 Mars's brother Eric Hernandez is the drummer for his backup band, The Hooligans.
 Their sisters Tiara, Tahiti and Presley and their cousin, Jamie, make up the all-girl Lylas.
 When she was young, Jamie moved in with the siblings due to parental issues.
 Mars began dating model Jessica Caban in 2011.
-They remained a couple as of 2024, living in a mansion in the Hollywood Hills with a Rottweiler named Geronimo.
+The couple lived in a mansion in the Hollywood Hills with a Rottweiler named Geronimo.
+In January 2025, Caban confirmed their split.

 On May 31, 2013, Mars was returning to Los Angeles from overseas when he learned at the airport that his mother was gravely ill; he immediately got on a plane to Hawaii.
 His mother died at Queens Medical Center in Honolulu the following day at age 55 from complications of a brain aneurysm.
 On June 7, 2013, the singer wrote about the loss of his mother on Twitter: "So thankful for all the love during the most difficult time in my life.
 I'll be back on my feet again soon.
 That's what mom wants, she told me."

 Race

 In 2013, Mars told Rolling Stone that record executives "had trouble categorizing him" and were unsure which radio stations would play his songs or to which audience (Black or White) he would appeal.
 That May, he said that "Nothin' on You" was rejected by a "music industry decision-maker" because of his race.
 The experience made him feel like a "mutant", and he said that was his lowest point: "Even with that song in my back pocket to seal the deal, things like that are coming out of people's mouths.
 It made me feel like I wasn't even in the room."

 In 2018, Mars was accused of cultural appropriation on social media for using his racial ambiguity to profit from black music and was criticized for mimicking the sound of past artists.
 Black celebrities, including Stevie Wonder, Charlie Wilson, 9th Wonder, Marjua Estevez, and Stereo Williams, dismissed the accusations.
 Mars has often spoken about his influences and has credited several Black artists, including Babyface, Teddy Riley, and Jimmy Jam and Terry Lewis.
 During a 2021 interview on The Breakfast Club, Mars responded to the criticism: "The only reason why I'm here is because of James Brown, is because of Prince, Michael [Jackson] ...This music comes from love and if you can't hear that, then I don't know what to tell you."

 In 2025, Mars was accused, a second time, of cultural appropriation due to "Bonde do Brunão".
+In 2026, Daye affirmed the sound that him and producer D'Mile pioneered, the style, and a list of collaborators have been used by Mars to "another level".
+Daye feels that Mars has yet to recognize him as an inspiration.